shenshan/openNeuroData/README.md

 ## How it works

-By a *data provider* we mean an organization that hosts a set of neurophysiology data on an internet server (for example, the [international brain lab](https://www.internationalbrainlab.com/)).
-The open neurophysiology environment (ONE) provides a way for scientists to analyze data from multiple data providers using the same analysis code.
-There is no need for the user to explicitly download data files or understand their format - this is all handled seamlessly by the ONE framework.
-The ONE protocol can also be used to access a scientist's own experiments hosted on their personal computer, but we do not describe this use-case here.
+By a *data provider* we mean an organization that hosts a set of neurophysiology data on an internet server (for example, the [International Brain Lab](https://www.internationalbrainlab.com/)).
+The Open Neurophysiology Environment (ONE) provides a way for scientists to analyze data from multiple data providers using the same analysis code.
+There is no need for the scientist to explicitly download data files or understand their format - this is all handled seamlessly by the ONE framework.
+The ONE protocol can also be used to access a scientist's own experiments store on their personal computer, but we do not describe this use-case here.

 When a user wants to analyze data released by a provider, they first import that provider's loader functions.
 In python, to analyze IBL data, they would type
 ```